sensu/uchiwa/README.md

 # Uchiwa

-*Uchiwa* is simple dashboard for the Sensu monitoring framework, built with node.js.
+*Uchiwa* is a simple dashboard for the Sensu monitoring framework, built with node.js.

 The dashboard is under active development, and major changes are not uncommon.